 (4) Dates, sums, and other numbers must be expressed in an affidavit in figures and not in words.

-(5) Every affidavit must be signed on each page by the deponent and by the person before whom the affidavit is sworn and that person must also complete and sign the jurat.
+[(5) repealed]

 (6) Where an affidavit —

 (a) consists of more than one page; or

-(b) has annexures,
+(b) has attachments,

-each page of the affidavit and annexures must be numbered consecutively in the upper right hand corner.
+each page of the affidavit and attachments must be numbered consecutively in the upper right hand corner.

-(7) Where an affidavit has one or more annexures, an index which refers to that affidavit, lists the annexures and their respective page numbers, and contains a short description of each annexure must be bound with the affidavit.
+(7) If an affidavit has one or more attachments, an index which refers to the affidavit and lists each attachment, its page numbers and a short description of it, must be bound with the affidavit.

-(8) Subject to Rule 9(1), a document that is to be used in conjunction with an affidavit must be annexed to the affidavit and be referred to in the affidavit as being annexed.
+(8) Subject to Rule 9(1), a document that is to be used in conjunction with an affidavit must be attached to the affidavit and be referred to in the affidavit as being attached.

-(9) Subject to Rule 9(1), annexures to an affidavit must be bound with it in one or more volumes as may be necessary.
+(9) Subject to Rule 9(1), attachments to an affidavit must be bound with it in one or more volumes as may be necessary.

-(10) Except in a case where the Court allows otherwise, the thickness of a volume of an affidavit and its annexures must not exceed 40 millimetres.
+(10) Except in a case where the Court allows otherwise, the thickness of a volume of an affidavit and its attachments must not exceed 40 millimetres.

 [Rule 2 amended in Gazette 16 Nov 1990 p.
 5698-9; 23 Jan 2001 p.
-562.]
+562; 21 Feb 2007 p.
+550.]

 3. Affidavits by 2 or more deponents